Gateway is God's Church, a church-planting movement in Barnsley which launched on Easter Sunday 2011.

 On 1st May 2018 Gateway appointed a second Pastor, Alex Botos, to have oversight of the Mottram Hall (MH) congregation, as well as the Romanian congregation (who meet on Sunday mornings at MH).
 In January 2019, Mottram Hall underwent a major refurbishment, with new doors, toilets, ceiling and lighting, carpet, rewiring, decor and much more.
 During this period, the two MH congregations met at Honeywell Community Centre, a 5 minute walk from MH.
 On Sunday 24th March, Mottram Hall reopened with a full house - praising God for His provison (the £55k scheme had been raised through funding from charities and organisations).

+We believe in the declaration of Jesus Christ who said, "I will build my church".
 Do check out this website to get a feel of the life of Gateway Church.
-God has been at work, and in this short history of 8 years since Gateway launched, many amazing stories could be told - but that's for another time.
+God has been at work, and in this short history of 10 years since Gateway launched, many amazing stories could be told - but that's for another time.
 Praise God, because it is His Church.